DataResearchLabs/sql_scripts/oracle/data_validation/rule_set_05__date_values.md

 <a id="bonus" class="anchor" href="#bonus" aria-hidden="true"> </a>
-### Bonus Tip - Date Overlaps where Table#1 Start-End join on overlap with Table#2 Start-End
+### Bonus Tip - Joining Tables with 2 Pairs of Start-End Date Overlaps
 So this is a fantastic tip I learned from a co-worker in healthcare back in 2011 (was it Jennifer C.?  or Matt G.?  or Jonathon P.?
 I can't remember).